coolhandluke999/Cleaning-Data-Course-Project/README.md

 The final tidy dataset in txt and csv formats providing the mean of each mean and std deviation measure from the source dataset per activity and subject.

+CODEBOOK.txt

+A text file providing information on study design, summary choices, and a data dictionary for the resulting values in the DataCleaningProjectDataset.txt file.